 The key to any repositioning project is first to understand existing perceptions.
-Emberson Consulting began with an in-depth survey of stakeholders to gain valuable insights.
-Emberson Consulting began the journey with positioning, built a new brand and set about regaining trust through a consistent communications strategy.
+Emberson Brand began with an in-depth survey of stakeholders to gain valuable insights.
+Emberson Brand began the journey with positioning, built a new brand and set about regaining trust through a consistent communications strategy.

 “I suppose they are like a police force as you might say.
 They can be a bit heavy-handed at times”